Danishlynx/SingularityDAO_assessment/README.md

 The `SmartContractManager` contract is a prime example of advanced blockchain development, showcasing best practices in data management, batch processing, and security.
 Its thoughtful design and implementation ensure it is well-equipped to meet the sophisticated needs of decentralized applications.

-# Deployment( I have made a temporary front-end for better engagement wiht contract)
+# Deployment( I have made a temporary front-end for better engagement with contract)

 ## User must have a Metamask account.
 Connect to Mumbai Testnet